jackdegen/nba-props/README.md

 ```

 - *(optional)* If you want to create a virtual environment, `.venv`; if you prefer a different name, repalce `.venv` with it:
-    - *Note: if you do not do this step and you do not use Python, you will have to manually install `numpy`, `pandas`, `requests`, `BeautifulSoup` on your system with `pip`.
-This would require dealing with different system dependencies*
+    - *Note: if you do not do this step and you do not use Python, you will have to manually install `pandas`, `requests`, `BeautifulSoup`, and all other necessary packages on your system with `pip`.
+This may require dealing with different system dependencies*
     - I strongly suggest following these steps, even if you are not entirely sure what they are doing.
     - They are just installing the external libraries required to run the code ***only*** in this directory, not on your entire machine.